remona-minett/space-station-13-idle-custom/README.md

 ```
 ./deployGit.sh
 ```
 !
-This requires admin access to the repository in the file.
+This requires admin access to the repository in your `deployGit.sh` file.

 ### Deploy to AWS
 ```